-Are you thinking about where to go in Hong Kong for a steamed cup of joe and some peace?
+Are you thinking about where to go in Hong Kong for a steamy cup of joe and some peace?
 Look no more and keep reading.
-Hong Kong is home to many specialty and independent coffeehouses.
+Hong Kong is home to many speciality and independent coffeehouses.
 These cafés cater to the unique taste buds of Hongkongers by not just offering the popular macchiato and decaf espresso but rare brews as well as homegrown and roasted coffee too.
-Here are 18 of Hong Kong’s best coffee shops and cafés handpicked by us for your need for caffeine.
+Here are 18 of the best unique coffee shops in Hong Kong handpicked by us for your need for caffeine.

 Lofe is a nice little café nestled in Tuen Mun with the mantra that enjoying coffee and music are the high points of life.
 Friendly baristas create flower infused drinks and Italian coffees made with carefully sourced coffee beans.
-Vintage 80s Hong Kong vinyl records set the tone for a calming coffee shop experience.
+Owned by a HiFi music enthusiast, vintage 80s Hong Kong vinyl records set the tone for a calming coffeehouse experience.
 With a range of options for all day breakfast, Lofe would serve you their signature breakfast waffle with your choice of teriyaki chicken salad or smoked salmon salad.
-Moreover, the café owner occasionally conducts coffee workshops, diving into pour over, Turkish coffee siphon brewing and more.
+Moreover, the café owner occasionally conducts coffee workshops, diving into pour over, Turkish coffee siphon brewing, and more.

 Accro Coffee — Yuen Long

-CoHee Studio is a hidden delight in the quaint village of Kam Tin, a coffee shop sprinkled with Japanese culture and tasteful interior.
-Coffee connoisseurs will love the wallboard highlighting the espresso-based coffees on the menu alongside their bean origins.
+CoHee Studio is a hidden delight in the quaint village of Kam Tin around ten minutes from Kam Sheung Road MTR Station, a coffee shop sprinkled with Japanese culture and tasteful interior.
+(They also have a branch in Fanling with more seating.)
+The Coffee connoisseurs will love the wallboard highlighting the espresso-based coffees on the menu alongside their bean origins.
 Your hand-brewed coffee is served in lovely Japanese pottery.
 According to CoHee, your perfect coffee moment starts with a powerful espresso followed by a flat white to heighten your contrasting flavour with a pleasing aftertaste.
 Food-wise, you cannot go wrong with their chocolate brownies.

 Forest Cafe is your ticket to a coffee safari in a real forest.
-The coffeehouse is nestled in nature in the fishing port of Tai Po.
+The coffeehouse is nestled in nature in Lam Tsuen, an area perhaps best known for the Lam Tsuen Wishing Trees frequented by visitors during Lunar New Year.
 Sitting outdoors, you can actually hear birds chirping and squirrels going about their business.
 As a first-timer to Forest Cafe, we suggest you try the combination of gourmet burger and iced coffee.
-Located between Yuen Long and Kam Sheung Road MTR stations, it may be most convenient to drive here.
+Located between Yuen Long and Kam Sheung Road MTR Stations, it may be most convenient to drive here.
 If you do, you won’t need to worry about finding a parking space as there are plenty right beside the café.

 Dog99 Coffee — Sham Shui Po